 Newton Lake Park

 Newton Lake Park (103.39 acres) runs through Collingswood, Oaklyn and Haddon Township and is bounded by Cuthbert Boulevard and the White Horse Pike.
 It is well maintained by the Camden County Parks and Recreation Department.
 The park includes bike paths, playgrounds, boat ramp, picnic areas and more.
-Cooper River Park is managed and maintained by Camden County.
+Newton Lake Park is managed and maintained by Camden County.